Compulsory Voting, Not

 You are one of twenty two people who are stranded on a life boat after the pleasure cruiser sinks.

-Yes there is enough room and supplies for all of you for the immediate future so no decision has to be made as to who has to be thrown overboard.
+Yes there is enough room and supplies for all of you for the immediate future so no decision has to be made as to who will be thrown overboard.

 However there is one problem: the skipper / navigator has gone down with the ship and no one actually knows which direction to row to ultimately reach the shipping lanes.